 The Inheritance is a 6-hour long marathon play that transferred from the West End to Broadway, setting records for new play awards in West End history.
 The play follows a group of gay men who discuss the simultaneous trauma and activist responsibilities they’ve inherited from their forefathers in the AIDS crisis, many of whom did not survive.

 Even as a theatre-lover, it’s hard to sell me on a six-hour long play about a devastating disease.
-But when I was lucky enough to see it in New York before the pandemic, the play was riveting and lively and hopeful, a light that illuminates both the past and the way forward.
+But when I was lucky enough to see it in New York, the play was riveting and lively and hopeful, a light that illuminates both the past and the way forward.
 Plus, plays are fun to read with friends, and quick to read by yourself, if you’re looking to knock out a book within a night.

 "Fairest" by Meredith Talusan

 Meredith Talusan’s memoir has exploded on the literary scene, earning mostly rave reviews on criticism aggregator Book Marks, and a spot on my reading list for Pride Month.
 She describes her experience living with albinism in a Philippine village, immigrating to America, studying literature at Harvard, and transitioning.
 She navigates passing for white because of her albinism and presenting as multiple genders over the course of her life, and I’m excited to dive into her insights.

 "You Should See Me in a Crown" by Leah Johnson

 You Should See Me in a Crown is a rom-com about a queer Black protagonist whose elite college funding falls through.
 Reluctantly, she makes a bid to earn her town’s prom queen scholarship, and, presumably, develops feelings for a fellow competitor along the way.
 I’ve found myself turning to YA media as a respite during this time--the way that stories like Booksmart, The Half of It, and Never Have I Ever can show us the hope, energy, and bravery of high school students.
 YA Novel